Introduction

 What Is A Package Manager?

-Node Package Manager (npm) is a package manager that allows you to download, install, update, and manage packages.
-You can use it to manage all of your dependencies for your projects, whether it's Node.js packages or any other type of JavaScript or web app library.
+Node Package Manager (npm) is a package manager that allows you to download, install, update, and manage npm packages, and their dependencies.

 Dependency refers to the files and components used by each of the other ones to create an application, widget, or product.
 These dependencies can be seen as different levels, such as: